 Some additional rules of thumb for children and car seats set forth by the AAP are as follows:

 - Children, in a car seat or not, should not ride in the front seat of a motor vehicle until they are 13 years old.

 - When making the transition from a rear-facing seat to a forward-facing seat, a forward-facing seat with a harness should be used.

 - A child safety seat or booster seat should be used until the seat belt lies across your child’s shoulder and chest, not anywhere close to the face or neck.

-Child injuries unfortunately play a devastating part in the lives of far too many kids.
+Child injuries, unfortunately, play a devastating part in the lives of far too many kids.
 Education on these topics makes many injuries preventable and sparks ideas for innovation.
-Proper use of a safety seat can prevent unnecessary child brain injuries, and child head injuries.
+Proper use of a safety seat can prevent unnecessary child brain injuries, and child heads injuries.
 Read more about the approved car seats for children.
 In addition, the National Highway Traffic Safety Administration has put together an Ease of Use list to help parents find the child safety seat that is best fit for their needs.

 If your child has suffered a child injury, it is important proper treatment is sought immediately.
-Healthguideusa.org has complied a list of Missouri hospitals specializing in the needs of child injuries.
+Healthguideusa.org has compiled a list of Missouri hospitals specializing in the needs of child injuries.

 If your child’s injury was caused by the carelessness or negligence of another person, you should immediately contact a child injury attorney familiar with child injury law.
 Child injuries, specifically a child traumatic brain injury, can have devastating long term effects.
 Skilled child injury lawyer Chris Dixon, will fight for reimbursement for all of your child’s harms and losses.